|

 ACCORDING TO JIMMY CHAN, THE CHAN

 PARTY'S CABIN ABOARD THE S.S.
-'NEWCASTLE': "Cabin 8."
+NEWCASTLE: "Cabin 8."

 THE SHIP'S DOCTOR'S "DIAGNOSIS"